• Ebook

 Instructions

-1. Optional: Set your Instant Pot to sauté.
+• Brown the beef (optional):ย Set your Instant Pot to sautรฉ.
 Add olive oil.
 Once warmed, add the beef and cook until outsides are browned, about 5-7 minutes.
 While it is not necessary to brown the beef first, I think it imparts a stronger flavor when I do.

-3. Pressure cook on high pressure for 35 minutes.
-Allow to vent naturally for 10 minutes, then slowly release pressure by pushing the valve.
+• Pressure cook + prep kale: Pressure cook on high pressure for 35 minutes.
+Allow to vent naturally for 10 minutes, then slowly release pressure by pushing the pressure valve release.
+Meanwhile, tear the kale into bite-sized pieces and "massage" it by scrunching handfuls together (with your hands) until the pieces are soft and pliable but not limp.

 Notes